 About Brachial Plexus Birth Palsy Injury

-Fortunately, most brachial plexus injuries are minor and heal on their own, over time.
-Our team’s experts will evaluate your child soon after birth to determine the severity of the injury and to make sure your child gets the therapy and support he or she needs.
+Fortunately, most brachial plexus injuries are minor and heal on their own over time.
+Our team of experts will evaluate your child soon after birth to determine the severity of the injury and to make sure your child gets the therapy and support they need.

 A Team Approach to Birth-Related Brachial Plexus Injury